 4. We will experience more peace throughout the day, overcoming anxiousness and irritation.

-I became less irritated by interruptions, less anxious to jump here and there doing many things.
+I saw that when I take distractions seriously, I became less irritated by interruptions, less anxious to jump here and there doing many things.

 I saw that - when my hand was clutching something I wanted to do, I would get irritated when that was interrupted.
 But when I consciously fought to die to the desire to chase 'endlessly' my own plans for what I thought would give me rest and satisfaction, I started being ok with my time being taken up with other things.

 My habit of grabbing my phone every free second went down.
 It's still a fight sometimes, but it went significantly down from what it was.
-I had less interest in watching pointless things.
+I had less interest in watching or reading pointless things.

 I was more diligent in my secular work because there was less temptation to take the time I should be spending on that with internet consumption and other things.